 A pregnancy lasts for about 40 weeks.
 The weeks are grouped into three trimesters.
 The second trimester includes weeks 13 through 27 of a pregnancy.

 In the second trimester, the baby grows larger and stronger and many women begin showing a larger belly.
 Most women find that the second trimester is a lot easier than the first, but it’s still important to be informed about your pregnancy during the second trimester.
-Understanding your pregnancy week by week can help you make informed decisions and prepare for the big changes that lie ahead.
+Understanding your pregnancy week by week can help you make informed decisions and prepare for the big changes ahead.

 During the second trimester of pregnancy, symptoms that you may have experienced during the first trimester begin to improve.
 Many women report that nausea and fatigue begin to lessen and they consider the second trimester the easiest and most enjoyable part of their pregnancy.

-The following changes and symptoms may occur.
+The following changes and symptoms may occur:

 - the uterus expands